Miscellaneous

 photo source: cohp.org

 Cinnamon and its nutritional and therapeutic properties have been known since ancient times.
 It appeared in Chinese herbal texts as early as 2700 years before our era and is also mentioned in biblical texts.
 The Egyptians used it for embalming and the Romans considered it a very expensive spice, sometimes more expensive than gold.
-In Europe in the Middle Ages, it was not known where cinnamon grew or where it came from.
+In Europe in the Middle Ages, it was unknown where cinnamon grew and where it was brought from.
 It was practically the monopoly of Venetian merchants.
-With the advent of other maritime powers, the sources of spices were found and the mystery began to disappear.
+With the emergence of other maritime powers, the sources of spices were found and the mystery began to disappear.

 the miraculous cinnamon